kuzzleio/documentation/src/guide/1/essentials/security/index.md

 ## User Permissions

-User-level permissions control what data a specific user or set of users has access to, and what actions they can perform on that data.
+User-level permissions control what API actions can be executed and, optionally, restrict those to targeted data indexes and collections.

 ### Users, Profiles and Roles